Projects

 4D behavior of composites

-Experimental Study of Cone Penetration in Sands
+Cone Penetration in Sands

 Cone penetration in sands visualized with DIC and XCT

-Sample Preparation in Calibration Chamber
+Calibration Chamber Studies

 Preparation of sand samples using air-pluviation technique

-Digital Image Correlation (DIC) Analysis
+Digital Image Correlation (DIC)

 Images analysed using DIC to obtain displacement and strain fields

-X-ray Computed Tomography Scans
+X-ray Computed Tomography

 Agar- and resin-impregnated samples scanned using X-ray Microscope